• Skip to primary navigation

 An overhead shot of creamy rice pudding, decorated with cinnamon powder, ready for serving.

-They sometimes call this Portuguese Sweet Rice because it is (indeed) rice cooked in milk, with added sugar.
+They sometimes call this Portuguese Sweet Rice because it is (indeed) rice cooked in milk with added sugar.

-There’s also a hint of vanilla and lemon in arroz doce — not too much to overpower the dish, just enough to round it all up.
+But it goes beyond that.
+There’s also a hint of vanilla and lemon in there — not too much to overpower the dish, just enough to round it all up.

 Ingredients